SAoME/gb-toolbox/README.md

 ## Known Bugs:

 * The script doesn't work anymore once a post or comment has been submitted.
 Haven't been able to debug this yet.
+* The shortcode menu doesn't fit in some situations and can't be seen properly.

 ## Changelog: